The Music Man (2003 film)

 The Music Man is a 2003 American made-for-television musical film directed by Jeff Bleckner with a teleplay by Sally Robinson.
 It is based on the 1957 musical of the same name by Meredith Willson, which in turn was based on a story by Willson and Franklin Lacey.
 The film stars Matthew Broderick and Kristin Chenoweth and features David Aaron Baker, Debra Monk, Victor Garber, and Molly Shannon.
-It was originally broadcast on ABC on February 16, 2003, as the eleventh episode of the forty-seventh season of The Wonderful World of Disney.
+It was produced by Storyline Entertainment and Touchstone Television and was originally broadcast on ABC on February 16, 2003, as the eleventh episode of the forty-seventh season of The Wonderful World of Disney.

 Plot

-A con artist named Harold Hill arrives in River City, Iowa where he is greeted with sneers from its citizens.
+In 1912, a con artist named Harold Hill arrives in River City, Iowa where he is greeted with sneers from its citizens.
 He meets up with his friend Marcellus Washburn, who warns him about the town librarian and moral watchdog, Marian Paroo.
-Hill asks Washburn if there is any news in the city and Washburn tells him that the town bought a pool table for the billiard hall.
+Hill asks Marcellus if there is any news in the city and Marcellus tells him that the town bought a pool table for the billiard hall.
 Hill takes advantage of this to warn parents that the pool table will bring havoc to their town.

 Marian teaches a piano lesson to her student Amaryllis and argues with her mother about her stubbornness to get married.
 Marian's brother Winthrop is mocked by Amaryllis for having a lisp, though Amaryllis reveals to Marian that she has a crush on Winthrop.
 Marian and Amaryllis both vow to say goodnight to their "someones" until they find someone to love.

 Later, during a town meeting, Hill steals the spotlight to advertise for his new boys' band in River City.
 After the meeting, Hill sends town hooligan Tommy Djilas on a date with Zaneeta Shinn, unaware that she is the mayor's daughter.
 When the town's school board asks for Hill's credentials, he distracts them by pointing out that they could be a singing quartet.

 Hill reveals to Marcellus that, along with gathering money from the entire town, he plans to woo Marian.
 He visits the library and flirts with Marian, who shuts down all of his advances, though she secretly admires him.
 Hill, then, visits Mrs. Paroo and she signs Winthrop up to play cornet in the band.

 The Wells Fargo Wagon arrives with the instruments, uniforms, and instruction booklets for the band.
 When Winthrop gets his cornet, Marian sees how happy he is and she destroys the evidence against Hill.